rybortega/METAAndroid2022_Twitter-07/README.md

-# Project 2 - *Flixter*
+# Project 3 - Twitter

-**Flixter** shows the latest movies currently playing in theaters.
-The app utilizes the Movie Database API to display images and basic information about these movies to the user.
+Twitter is an android app that allows a user to view their Twitter timeline and post a new tweet.
+The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **4.5** hours spent in total
+Time spent: 17 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

+* [x]	User can **sign in to Twitter** using OAuth login
-* [x] User can **scroll through current movies** from the Movie Database API
+* [x]	User can **view tweets from their home timeline**
+  * [x] User is displayed the username, name, and body for each tweet
-* [x] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
+  * [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-* [x] For each movie displayed, user can see the following details:
-  * [x] Title, Poster Image, Overview (Portrait mode)
-  * [x] Title, Backdrop Image, Overview (Landscape mode)
-* [x]  Allow user to view details of the movie including ratings within a separate activity
+* [x] User can **compose and post a new tweet**
+  * [x] User can click a “Compose” icon in the Action Bar on the top right
+  * [x] User can then enter a new tweet and post this to Twitter
+  * [x] User is taken back to home timeline with **new tweet visible** in timeline
+  * [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+* [x] User can **see a counter with total number of characters left for tweet** on compose tweet page
+* [x] User can **pull down to refresh tweets timeline**
+* [x] User can **see embedded image media within a tweet** on list or detail view.

-The following **stretch** features are implemented:
+The following **optional** features are implemented:

-* [x] Improved the user interface by experimenting with styling and coloring.
-* [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
+* [x] User is using **"Twitter branded" colors and styles**
+* [ ] User sees an **indeterminate progress indicator** when any background or network task is happening
+* [ ] User can **select "reply" from home timeline to respond to a tweet**
+  * [ ] User that wrote the original tweet is **automatically "@" replied in compose**
+* [x] User can tap a tweet to **open a detailed tweet view**
+  * [x] User can **take favorite (and unfavorite) or retweet** actions on a tweet
+* [ ] User can view more tweets as they scroll with infinite pagination
+* [ ] Compose tweet functionality is built using modal overlay
+* [x] User can **click a link within a tweet body** on tweet details view.
+The click will launch the web browser with relevant page opened.
+* [ ] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.
+* [ ] User can view following / followers list through any profile they view.
-* [x] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
+* [ ] Use the View Binding library to reduce view boilerplate.
-* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [ ] On the Twitter timeline, apply scrolling effects such as [hiding/showing the toolbar](http://guides.codepath.org/android/Using-the-App-ToolBar#reacting-to-scroll) by implementing [CoordinatorLayout](http://guides.codepath.org/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events).
+* [ ] User can **open the twitter app offline and see last loaded tweets**.
+Persisted in SQLite tweets are refreshed on every application launch.
+While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.

 The following **additional** features are implemented:

+* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough